Ryan-Wylie/Ryan-Wylie/README.md

 ## About

-I’m a software developer working across backend systems, infrastructure tooling, and application development.
+Software developer working on backend systems, infrastructure tooling, and application development.

-I tend to pick whatever stack fits the problem best — from low-level systems work to full-stack web applications — with a focus on performance, reliability, and maintainability.
+I work across multiple languages and stacks depending on what the system needs, with a focus on performance, reliability, and maintainable code.

 ---

-## Skills & Technologies
+## Skills

-I work across a wide range of languages and tools, including:

-- Python, TypeScript, JavaScript
-- C, C++, Rust, C#
-- Bash / Shell scripting
-- SQL
-- React, Node.js
-- Docker, Linux, Git
+Python, TypeScript, JavaScript, C, C++, C#, Rust, Bash, SQL, React, Node.js, Docker, Linux, Git

-I’m comfortable moving between stacks depending on system requirements rather than locking into a single ecosystem.

 ---

 ## Work

-### Virtnox — Software Developer
+### Virtnox - Software Developer

-I work on internal systems and infrastructure tooling for cloud hosting environments.
+I build and maintain internal systems for cloud hosting infrastructure.

-- Backend services and API development
+- Backend services and APIs
-- Automation tooling for infrastructure workflows
+- Automation for infrastructure and deployment workflows
 - Performance and reliability improvements
-- Internal developer tooling and systems support
+- Internal tooling for engineers and operations

 ---

 ## Projects

-### Infrastructure / Systems Work
-Work focused on backend services, automation, and performance-critical systems.
+Add actual projects here.
+Keep them specific.

-### Application Development
+### Example Project
-Web and tooling projects across different stacks depending on requirements.

-(You can replace these with actual project names — this section will matter most if you want impact.)
+Short description of what it does.

+- Stack: Python, Node.js, Docker
+- Focus: automation, backend systems, or performance

 ---

 ## Focus

-- Building systems that stay stable under load
+- Backend systems and APIs
-- Designing clean, maintainable backend architectures
-- Automating repetitive infrastructure tasks
+- Infrastructure tooling and automation
+- Performance and reliability work
-- Choosing the right tool for the job rather than forcing a stack
+- Picking the right tools for the job

 ---